otrekw/azure-docs.de-de/articles/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery.md

 ### <a name="log-in"></a>Anmelden

-Melden Sie sich am Azure-Portal an.
+Melden Sie sich beim Azure-Portal an.

 ### <a name="enable-replication-for-the-zonal-azure-virtual-machine"></a>Aktivieren der Replikation für den zonalen virtuellen Azure-Computer